Unix Basics

 • ls -al Long list (including hidden files and directories)

-• mv <from> <to> renames a file or directory
+• mv <from> <to> Move a file to a new location, or rename a file or directory to a different name

 Important Unix Directories